alexandrastna/AI-for-ESG/README.md

 ---

-## 🧪 Thesis 8 – Model Benchmarking on ESG and Sentiment Classification
+## Phase 8 – Model Benchmarking on ESG and Sentiment Classification

 This section evaluates the **performance of multiple classification models** on a carefully curated, human-annotated dataset of 188 ESG-related sentences.
 The goal is to compare both **ESG pillar classification** and **sentiment analysis** across three major approaches: